 Create Your Payment Schedules to Stay on Track

 With internet banking, mobile banking and many other technologies available, it is easy for you to get reminders or track all of your transactions.
 Using features such as automatic bill payments, investment contributions, and savings plans, most of your finances can be taken care of like clockwork.
-Implementing a debt reduction plan becomes easier using the tools at your disposal.
+Implementing a debt management plan becomes easier using the tools at your disposal.
 This not only ensures the ability to plan your finances better but also establishes good money practices that may result in better credit.

 Stick With the Basic Good Money Habits